-- Implement and monitoring that all provisions of the CEMP are adhered to at all times and taking action if specifications are not followed.
-If the Contractor encounters difficulties with the specifications, he/she must discuss alternative approaches with the IEO and/or the Project Engineer prior to proceeding. - Monitor and verify that the environmental impacts are kept to a minimum and mitigations proposed are applied throughout the construction phase. - Make and keep construction personnel aware of environmental issues and to ensure they show adequate consideration to the environmental sensitivities. - Report any incidents of non-compliance with the CEMP to the Project Engineer and/or the IEO. - Keep a register of complaints on-site and record community comments and issues, and the actions taken in response to these complaints. - Rehabilitate any sensitive environments damaged due to his/her negligence.
+- Appoint an Environmental Site Manager to manage that all provisions of the CEMP are adhered to onsite at all times. - Implement CEMP and monitoring all provisions at all times and taking action if specifications are not followed.
+If the Contractor encounters difficulties with the specifications, he/she must discuss alternative approaches with the IEO and/or the Project Engineer prior to proceeding. - Monitor and verify that the environmental impacts are kept to a minimum and mitigations proposed are applied throughout the construction phase. - Through the onsite Environmental Manager, make and keep construction personnel aware of environmental issues and to ensure they show adequate consideration to the environmental sensitivities. - Report any incidents of non-compliance with the CEMP to the Project Engineer and/or the IEO. - Keep a register of complaints on-site and record community comments and issues, and the actions taken in response to these complaints. - Rehabilitate any sensitive environments damaged due to his/her negligence.
 This shall be done in accordance with the IEO and Project Engineer's specifications and instructions. - The Contractor shall ensure that no damage whatsoever is caused as a result of his operations or otherwise by his workmen in the areas adjacent to the construction sites. - The Contractor shall ensure that his workmen are properly instructed and carry out the requirements of this CEMP. - The Contractor will be held liable for all unauthorised damage caused by him or any of his workmen or Sub-Contractors.

-Failure to comply with the CEMP from the side of the contractor may result in penalties (Appendix C) and reported non-compliance may result in the suspension of work or termination of the contract by the Project Engineer on instruction from the Proponent.
+Failure to comply with the CEMP from the side of the contractor may result in penalties (Appendix E) and reported non-compliance may result in the suspension of work or termination of the contract by the Project Engineer on instruction from the Proponent.